SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I write, 'Should I ask Pinkie out?'

-She erases the board and writs, 'Do you like her?'
+She erases the board and writes, 'Do you like her?'

 She erases the board for me.